warthog618/config/README.md

 - Create one or more getters (configuration sources)
 - Create a Config to provide type conversions for values from the getter
-- Read configuration from the Config
+- Read configuration Value from the Config
+- Convert the Value to the required type

 A minimal setup to access configuration from POSIX/GNU style command line flags might look like: